AmirAfsharrad/AmirAfsharrad.github.io/index.md

 ## Selected Notes and Reports
 * Communication Systems Course

   I have designed multiple homeworks and quizzes for the Communication Systems course as a teaching assistant.
-You can find some of these problems below.
+You can find some of these documents below.

   <a href="Selected Notes and Reports/Communication Systems HW01.pdf" download>HW01</a>
   <a href="Selected Notes and Reports/Communication Systems HW02.pdf" download>HW02</a>